 Earlier, the demand for screening and testing grew significantly within the first few weeks and our capacity to accept a large volume of patients became limited, especially with dwindling supplies.
 This began as a temporary closure, with plans to resume; however, the Government called for a lock-down and advised that patients should not attempt to go to hospitals for screening and testing in order to avoid more people from getting infected.
 During this time, to help allay COVID-19 concerns in the wider community, we launched our 24/7 COVID-19 Helpline whereby people who had concerns could get information and guidance from trained healthcare professionals.

 We also began working on plans to offer FREE tele-screening, so patients could be screened without having to come to the hospital.
 Our new, dedicated testing site is also on the Main Campus on Stadium Road, but away from other clinics and services, so suspected COVID-19 patients can be tested with ease and convenience, with limited exposure risk to themselves and others.
 We have introduced home testing and drive-through testing at select locations across the country.

 4) What is the Aga Khan University Hospital doing for COVID-19 patients now?

 The Aga Khan University Hospital is screening, testing, admitting and caring for as many COVID-19 patients as safely possible, limited by beds, appropriate space, equipment, and supplies.

 While doing so, we continue to offer services to patients who suffer from other serious and life-threatening medical conditions.

-In such a pandemic, the volume of suspected and infected patients with varying levels of disease severity is expected to significantly increase and we continue to offer technical support to the Government-led national response.
+In such a pandemic, the volume of suspected and infected patients with varying levels of disease severity can surge and we continue to offer technical support to the Government-led national response.